2003-2011 Honda Element

 2003 • 2004 • 2005 • 2006 • 2007 • 2008 • 2009 • 2010 • 2011

-In a nutshell: This article is an overview of your Element's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Element's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Honda.

 Overview of the Honda Element